| | |

 Nothing went wrong, but I did a lot more work than was necessary for some of the steps.

-Overall, it all worked out.
+Even though I did things that hard way, it all worked out.
 And now I know exactly what to do the next time.
 Hopefully, you can learn from me so you don’t create extra work for yourself.

 Step 1: Prepare IKEA Cabinets for Painting

 First you will need to prepare the IKEA cabinets for painting.
+The right prep will make all the difference in your project.

 I painted my cabinets before I assembled them.
 But if you are painting existing cabinets, you will want to remove all of the doors from the base cabinets.

 A good liquid grease removal cleaner will help you get off any grease or oil from the cabinets.
+These extra steps will give you the best chance at a flawless, smooth finish for your IKEA piece.

 Step 2: Sand IKEA Cabinets

 This is where I made my first small mistake.
 At first, I used a fine grit sandpaper, but not fine enough.
-It created some scratches on the surface of the drawer fronts.
+It created some scratches on the rough surface of the drawer fronts.

 Now that the dark paint is on the cabinets, you can’t see those scratches.